Ytesgn/Ytesgn/README.md

 ### Hi, my name is Nathan and welcome to my Github Repository!👋

+I am currently a Senior at Michigan State University and will be graduating Fall 2023.

 <!--
 **Ytesgn/Ytesgn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.